Agentic Exploration of Physics Models: Details on physical systems including experiment tools

 \subsection{Mechanical systems}

-The agent is asked to discover the ordinary differential equation describing a physical system by observing its dynamics.
+The agent is asked to produces a Python function that reproduces the \texttt{observe\_experiment} tool.
 Depending on the system type, we provide different descriptions of the system, experimental tools, and tools to save the predicted differential equation, as listed in detail below.

 In short, for the generic dynamical systems, the agent is told their dimensionality, but coordinates are called 'generalized coordinates' and do not have descriptive names.
-For the systems with particles in 2d, the agent is told the number of particles and that they move in 2d.
-For the systems with hidden degrees of freedom, the agent is told that it can observe a particle moving in 1d/2d interacting with an unknown number of unobserved particles that start with the same initial condition in each experiment.
-In addition, the agent is told a reasonable range of coordinates for each experiment.
-For the exact equations of motion governing each system, see \Cref{tab:eom_mechanics}.
-For each system, we provide a tool to observe the dynamics of the system given agent-specified initial conditions (displayed below) and a second tool where the agent can instead pass a list of up to 5 initial conditions to observe multiple trajectories with one tool call (not displayed below).
-The exact equations of motion of the systems are listed in \Cref{tab:eom_mechanics}.
+For the systems with particles moving in 2d, the agent is told the number of particles and that they move in 2d.
+For the systems with hidden degrees of freedom, the agent is told that it can observe a particle moving in 1d/2d interacting with an unknown number of unobserved particles.
+For each system, we provide a tool where the agent can pass a list of up to 5 initial conditions to observe multiple trajectories with one tool call.
+The exact equations of motion of the systems are listed in \Cref{tab:eom_mechanics} and the solutions discovered by the agent in \Cref{tab:predicted_eom_mechanics}.